-Changes in Plan Provisions: There have been no substantive plan provision changes since the last full valuation, which was for the fiscal year ending June 30, 2022.
+Changes in Plan Provisions: There has been one substantive plan provision change since the last full valuation, which was for the fiscal year ending June 30, 2022.
+The eligibility requirements for disabled members were updated to match the eligibility requirements for all other retirees.
+Making this change caused a slight decrease in liabilities.